coderefinery/train-the-trainer/content/sound.md

   - This may seem small but for interactive work, it's a lot
   - Use a wired headset, or dedicated USB dongle (like gaming headsets have)
-  - Bluetooth 5 can have much lower, but we wouldn't truest it.
+  - Bluetooth 5 can have much lower, but we wouldn't trust it.
 - Once you have a headset, turn noise cancellation to low.